imarrche/tasker/README.md

 Back-end (REST API) part of the task management application (like Trello) with no authentication and authorization required.

-The main entity is a Project (or Board) that always has its name and contains multiple Columns.
+The main entity is a Project that always has its name and contains multiple Columns.

 A Column has name, contains Tasks and represents their status.
 When a Project created, “default” Column is created also.
 Columns can be moved left or right.